Biographies of band members

 afolksongaweek.wordpress.com

-Began dancing with Bampton Morris in 1972 and has become one of the key figures in the current generation of dancers.
-He has been playing fiddle since the age of 13, both for the morris, and for many years with the Woodpecker Band, possibly Oxfordshire's most popular barn dance band.
+Began morris dancing with Bampton in 1972 and has become one of the key figures in the current generation of dancers - he recently celebrated 25 years as Squire of Bampton Morris.
+He has been playing fiddle since the age of 14, both for the morris, and for many years with the Woodpecker Band, possibly Oxfordshire's most popular barn dance band.
 He is surely one of the finest exponents of the traditional style of English fiddle-playing, giving dance tunes tremendous vigour and vitality.
 Mat also plays in a duo with Andy Turner.

 first played with Magpie Lane 2004

-appears on: Knock at the Knocker, The Robber Bird, Three Quarter Time
+appears on: Knock at the Knocker, The Robber Bird

 Jon's solo albums "When The Music Ends" and "A Month in the Summer" feature largely self-composed material covering a musical spectrum from folk to swinging jazz and soulful acoustic pop.